Juvenile Court Basics

 Juvenile delinquency proceedings are another common type of case the Juvenile Court handles.

-- Juvenile delinquency cases are criminal case where the defendants are under the age of eighteen when they commit the crime.
+- Juvenile delinquency cases are cases where the defendants are under the age of eighteen when they commit an illegal act.

 - Criminal laws are the same for adults and juveniles.

-- The State must prove criminal charges against juvenile defendants beyond a reasonable doubt, as they do against adult defendants.
+- The State must prove charges brought against juvenile defendants beyond a reasonable doubt, as they do against adult defendants.

-- Juvenile defendants can plead guilty or enter into plea agreements as well.
+- Juvenile defendants can agree they have committed a delinquent act or enter into plea agreements as well.

 - There are no juries in Juvenile Court.
 All cases are tried to the Juvenile Court judge.

-If a juvenile defendant is found guilty of committing a crime, the court will adjudicate the juvenile to be a delinquent child.
+If a juvenile defendant is found to have committed a delinquent act, the court will adjudicate the juvenile to be a delinquent child.

-- Adjudication is the term used in Juvenile Court to signify a finding of guilt.
+- Adjudication is the term used in Juvenile Court to signify that a juvenile has committed a delinquent act.

-- After an adjudication, the court will enter a dispositional order determining what the juvenile's "sentence" will be.
+- After an adjudication, the court will enter a dispositional order determining what course of action is appropriate for the child.
 A dispositional order will not send a juvenile to an adult prison.

 - A dispositional order may place a juvenile in a detention center, the state training school, a residential treatment facility or other out-of-home placement.

-- A dispositional order may also let a juvenile continue living at home while completing terms and conditions of probation.
+- A dispositional order may also let a juvenile continue living at home while completing certain terms and conditions.

-Some criminal cases involving juveniles do not reach the Juvenile Court.
+Some cases involving juveniles do not reach the Juvenile Court.

-- Iowa law allows the Juvenile Court Services Department to review criminal charges involving juveniles and to resolve the criminal charge informally.
+- Iowa law allows the Juvenile Court Services Department to review charges involving juveniles and to resolve the charge informally.

-- In most of these cases, the juvenile must complete a term of probation.
+- In most of these cases, the juvenile must complete certain terms of behavior.

-- Specific terms and conditions must be met to resolve the charge.
+- Specific terms and conditions must be met to be removed from oversight.

-- If the juvenile violates this probation or commits more criminal acts, the Juvenile Court Services Department may ask to file formal criminal charges in the Juvenile Court.
+- If the juvenile violates the behavioral terms or engages in other illegal behavior, the Juvenile Court Services Department may ask to file delinquency charges in the Juvenile Court.

-Some delinquency cases involve juveniles close to age eighteen or who have committed serious or multiple crimes.
+Some delinquency cases involve juveniles close to age eighteen or who have committed serious or multiple illegal acts.

 - In these situations, the State may file a request with the Juvenile Court to transfer the juvenile's case to the District Court.